sendtoishaan/CS166-Final-Project/README.md

 ### Bid Table
-- Each individual bid plabed by a buyer on an auction
+- Each individual bid placed by a buyer on an auction

 | Column | Type | Notes |
 |--------|------|-------|